TheFifthNinja/TheFifthNinja/README.md

 - I can cook a mean pasta dish while discussing the latest NBA trades
 - I once coded an entire project during halftime of a basketball game (don't ask how it turned out)
-- My ultimate goal: Develop an AI that can predict the perfect recipe based on your fridge contents
+- My goal as of right now: Develop a steam overlay app that will automatically tell if you can run a game on your PC using your specs.

 ## 📊 GitHub Stats